jonathandannel/sketched-out/README.md

 # Sketched Out

-Sketched Out is a real-time Pictionary-style online drawing game.
-Multiple players join a room and take turns drawing while the others use the chat to guess what they drew.
+Sketched Out is a real-time multiplayer Pictionary-style online drawing game.
+Players join a room and take turns drawing while the others use the chat to guess what they drew.
+Sketched Out was built with React, Express, and Websockets.

 ## Setup

-run `npm start` to download all the required dependencies.
-This project runs on two servers.
-From the main project directory, run `npm start` to start the React server.
-In a second terminal, open the `socket_server` directory and run `node server.js`.
-Now you're up and running!
-Open your browser to `localhost:3000` to start playing.
+- Clone the repo to your local machine.
+- Run `npm install` in the root directory to install all required dependencies.
+- Run `npm start` to run the webpack server.
+- In another terminal, CD into the /socket_server directory  and run `node server.js` to start the socket server.
+- Visit `localhost:3000` and start playing!

 ## How it Works